sapio-lang/sapio/docs/LANGUAGE_SEMANTICS.md

 A CTV hash does not commit to funding budgets, metadata or child continuation paths.
-Two templates can share a stored transaction only when their complete binding payloads agree: transaction, commitment index, funding/fee requirements, input metadata, template metadata and output contract graphs.
+Two templates can share a stored transaction only when their complete binding payloads agree: transaction, commitment index, funding/fee requirements, input metadata, template metadata and output contract graphs, including the children's recorded lowering requirements.
 A disagreement returns `ConflictingTemplate` with the hash, action/effect path and differing field.
 Authorizations may differ and are combined as alternatives.